-Kelly Nyman begins her eighth year at the preschool.
+Kelly Nyman has been at St. Andrew’s since 2010 and is the lead teacher of the Lion Class.
 A native of Stony Brook, New York, Kelly has lived in the DC area since 1998.
 A graduate of Washington University in St. Louis, Kelly moved to Arlington right out of college and started working in event planning and marketing.
 She returned to school, earning a master’s in education from George Mason University.
 While teaching at St. Andrew’s, Kelly became certified in the Handwriting Without Tears program.
 She and her husband are the parents of two children – both alumni of the preschool.
 “I love teaching because every day is a new adventure and every child can always teach you something new about yourself or how to see the world.”
 Kelly enjoys baking, reading, exercising and spending time with her family.

-Tami Phillips is returning for her sixth year as the Discovery Room Teacher, and she has been a school parent, board member, and substitute teacher.
+Tami Phillips is the preschool director and has been at St. Andrew’s since 2012.
+Previously at St. Andrew’s, Tami was the Discovery Room Teacher for 7 years, a school parent, board member, and substitute teacher.
 Tami began her teaching career in Miami, where she was an elementary teacher for fifteen years.
 Tami earned a master’s degree in Reading from Barry University in Miami, Florida and was an adjunct professor.
 She and her husband have two children, both alumni of the preschool.
-Tami says that preschool science “is not only exciting but necessary…discovering, inquiring, and experimenting develops life-long learners.”
+You can reach Tami in the preschool office at (703) 455-8458.